C Seed 262

-C SEED 262 is a 262 inch 4K UHD LED TV developed by C SEED Entertainment Systems and launched June 2017.
+C SEED 262 is a 262-inch 4K UHD LED television set developed by C SEED Entertainment Systems and launched June 2017.
 C SEED Entertainment Systems is a specialized prime electronics company which brought on the market products such as C SEED 201 and C SEED 125.

 Featuresа

 C SEED 262 features a customized fabric cover that will fold away when the viewing starts and cover the screen when the TV is turned off.
 C SEED 262 includes a 4K media server and through the ultra-high 800 nits brightness allows viewing in daylight conditions.
 The integrated speakers are configured for a cinema surround experience.